Changing our agricultural practices to recapture CO₂ in soil

 Living plants release 10-40% of their photosynthetically fixed carbon into the soil around their roots in the form of exudates.
 Alternatively, carbon is introduced to the soil as necromass when the plant dies and decomposes.
 The exudates and the necromass act as food substrates for the soil microorganisms, which in turn become another source of soil organic carbon (SOC) when they die.
 This SOC generally makes up a small fraction (0.5-5%) of the content of agricultural soils, but it plays a disproportionately important role in the fight against climate change.

 The incorporation of carbon into the soil is not good enough, it also has to be securely stored, as soils can release CO₂ back to the atmosphere during respiration.
-Carbon is only securely stored once it is incorporated into soil aggregates or adsorbed onto the surfaces of soil particles (sand, silt, and clay).
+Carbon is only securely stored once it is incorporated into soil aggregates or absorbed onto the surfaces of soil particles (sand, silt, and clay).
 Soil aggregates are simply made of soil particles clumped together and bound by clay, fine roots, and exudates.
 They create tiny pores in which the carbon-containing material is safe from microbes and oxygen, so it does not decompose and release CO₂.

 The incorporation of carbon into soil is not good enough, it also has to be stored in a secure way as soils can release CO₂ back to the atmosphere during respiration.
 Carbon is only securely stored once it is incorporated into soil aggregates or adsorbed onto the surfaces of soil particles (sand, silt and clay).
 Soil aggregates are simply made of soil particles clumped together and bound by clay, fine roots, and exudates.
 They create tiny pores in which the carbon-containing material is safe from microbes and oxygen, and so it does not decompose and release CO₂.